AdaCore/learn/courses/advanced-ada/chapters/generics.rst

        pragma Assert (Ovhd_Fixed'Last  >=
                       Ovhd_Fixed (2.0 ** (F'Size - 1) - Ovhd_Delta));

-       --  Ensure that 'Size is has at least twice as many bits as --  the original type
+       --  Ensure that 'Size has at least twice as many bits as --  the original type
        pragma Assert (Ovhd_Fixed'Size  >= F'Size * 2);